 In accordance with NRS 287.010, the BCC adopted the RHBP to provide postemployment benefits to eligible employees upon retirement.
 Retirees are offered medical, prescription, vision, life, and dental insurance for themselves and their dependents.
-Retirees can choose between two self-funded group health plans (PPO and HDHP), and an HMO Plan.
+Retirees can choose between two self-funded group health plans (PPO and HDHP), and a fully insured PPO plan.